ldapjs/node-ldapjs/docs/client.md

 # Create a client

-The code to create a new client liiks like:
+The code to create a new client looks like:

     var client = ldap.createClient({
       url: 'ldap://127.0.0.1:1389'